ovh/docs/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa/guide.en-gb.md

 ---
-title: 'Using the Outlook Web App with an email account'
+title: 'Using the Outlook Web Access with an email account'
 excerpt: 'Find out how to manage an email address using OWA webmail'
 updated: 2021-06-25
 ---

 ## Objective

 With OVHcloud email solutions you can send and receive your emails using a device and client of your choice.
-To access an account from anywhere via web browser, OVHcloud provides an online email client called Outlook Web Application (OWA).
+To access an account from anywhere via web browser, OVHcloud provides an online email client called Outlook Web Access (OWA).
 Our [webmail login page](https://www.ovh.co.uk/mail) is the single point of access to the respective OWA for all active email accounts on MX Plan, Email Pro and Hosted Exchange.

 **This guide explains how to use your email address with OWA and exemplifies the most important features of this interface.**